jfraser2/AWS-lambda-assessment/README.md

 If you make project changes remove the project folder .aws-sam Then delete the DockerDesktop Images and/or any Containers.<br/>
 Again run sam build --no-cached  --docker-network VA-assessment --use-container.<br/>
 To start the local Http Server to handle curl requests, and a container for your build image, the command is: <br/>
-sam local start-api --docker-network VA-assessment --warm-containers EAGER -p 9000 -d 8080 --container-host 127.0.0.1 --container-host-interface 0.0.0.0  --profile my-local-dev<br/>
+sam local start-api --docker-network VA-assessment --warm-containers EAGER -p 9000 -d 8080 --container-host-interface 0.0.0.0<br/>
+ --profile my-local-dev --add-host host.docker.internal:host-gateway<br/>

 In the above command, 0.0.0.0 means bind to any interface.
 The command above will start a container for the image in Docker Desktop<br/>
 In the new container after a request is made, you will see a port mapping of 8080:8080.
 This map is for connecting an exteral debugger.<br/>